 - Boil until potatoes are soft, drain and put back into pan.

 - Put butter and milk together and microwave for 1 min before adding to the potatoes.

 - Mash together with cheese mixture.

-- Add 3 tbsp cream with salt and pepper.
+- Add 3 tablespoon cream with salt and pepper.
 Set aside.

-- Melt 3 tbsp butter in a skillet.
+- Melt 3 tablespoon butter in a skillet.

 - Add Garlic, pepper and green onions.
 Cook on a medium heat for 3 minutes.